devonproudfoot/the-hat-zone/README.md

 [View project](https://the-hat-zone.herokuapp.com)

+## Running locally

+To run the application locally, ensure that your computer has Ruby version 2.5.3.
+Clone the repository by running `git clone https://github.com/devonproudfoot/the-hat-zone`.
+Navigate to the folder on your computer and run `bundle install` to install all relevant gems and `rake db:migrate` to create the initial database.
+Finally, run `rails server -b 0.0.0.0 -p 3000` and navigate to localhost:3030 in the web browser of your choice!

 ## Overview

 A Ruby on Rails application for displaying my collection of hats, and allowing for user comments, using the Bootstraps framework.